 Life Support Unit

-The Life Support Unit is a Lander rigged with extra technologies which capitalize on the natural resources available on Mars.
-It uses these resources to create a habitable living environment for the astronauts, as follows:
+The Life Support Unit is a Lander rigged with extra technologies which capitalize on the natural resources available on Mars: the Environmental Control and Life Support System (ECLSS).
+This system uses these natural resources to create a habitable living environment for the astronauts, as follows:

 - Nitrogen and argon gas are extracted from the Mars atmosphere and injected into the habitable space as inert gases.
 Remember, 80% of what we breathe on Earth is the element nitrogen.

 The Life Support Unit is connected to the Living Unit by a tube which feeds the oxygen, nitrogen, and argon to create a habitable atmosphere.
 Once the astronauts have landed, it will also be in charge of the water purification and removal of waste gas (carbon dioxide) from the Living Unit atmosphere.